barnynicholas/barnynicholas/README.md

 ### Hi, I'm Barny! 👋

-I'm a student based in the United Kingdom, learning to code one project at a time.
+Student from the United Kingdom, learning to code one project at a time.

-I'm new to programming, so I build a bunch of Python projects to learn as I go.
+New to programming — I build Python projects to learn as I go.

-My main tech stack is Python, HTML, and CSS — no frameworks yet.
-My favorite tools are Obsidian, PyCharm, and Zen Browser.
+**Stack:** Python, HTML, CSS (no frameworks yet) **Tools:** Obsidian, PyCharm, Zen Browser

-I don't have any pinned projects yet, but this README is my very first repo! 🎉
+No pinned projects yet, but this README is my first repo! 🎉

-**Hobbies:** programming, reading, playing games
+**Hobbies:** programming, reading, gaming

 **Fun Facts:**
 - 🐱 I love cats
-- 🎮 I enjoy playing Minecraft and Valorant
+- 🎮 I play Minecraft and Valorant
-- 🐍 I'm probably learning something new about Python right now
+- 🐍 Probably learning something new in Python right now